Corruption-Aware Training of Latent Video Diffusion Models for Robust Text-to-Video Generation: Experiments

 \subsection{Setup}

-To rigorously benchmark the impact of structured corruption on latent video diffusion, we train 67 distinct T2V models under varying corruption regimes.
-At the embedding level, we apply six corruption strategies \(\tau \in \mathcal{T} = \{\texttt{GN}, \texttt{UN}, \texttt{BCNI}, \texttt{TANI}, \texttt{SACN}, \texttt{HSCAN}\}\), each evaluated across six corruption magnitudes, resulting in 36 variants.
+To rigorously benchmark the impact of structured corruption on latent video diffusion, we train 73 distinct T2V models under varying corruption regimes.
+At the embedding level, we apply seven corruption strategies \(\tau \in \mathcal{T} = \{\texttt{GN}, \texttt{UN}, \texttt{GAP}, \texttt{BCNI}, \texttt{TANI}, \texttt{SACN}, \texttt{HSCAN}\}\), each evaluated across six corruption magnitudes, resulting in 42 variants.
 Similarly, at the text level, we apply five token-level operations \(\xi \in \Xi = \{\texttt{swap}, \texttt{replace}, \texttt{add}, \texttt{remove}, \texttt{perturb}\}\) across six noise ratios, yielding 30 additional models.
 One uncorrupted baseline (\(\rho = \eta = 0\)) is also included, summing to 67 independently trained models.
-All experiments are conducted using the DEMO architecture~\cite{NEURIPS2024_81f19c0e} and trained on the WebVid-2M train dataset split~\cite{Bain_2021_ICCV}.
-Evaluation is performed across four canonical benchmarks: WebVid-2M (val)~\cite{Bain_2021_ICCV}, MSR-VTT~\cite{7780940}, UCF-101~\cite{soomro2012ucf101dataset101human}, and MSVD~\cite{chen-dolan-2011-collecting}, for a total of 268 corruption-aware training-evaluation runs.
-Further details on the text-video datasets, including the duration, resolution, and splits, are provided in Table~\ref{tab:dataset_summary}.
-Also, the evaluation protocol for zero-shot cross-dataset T2V generation is provided in Table~\ref{tab:evaluation_protocols}.
+All experiments are conducted using the DEMO architecture~\citep{NEURIPS2024_81f19c0e} and trained on the WebVid-2M train dataset split~\citep{Bain_2021_ICCV}.
+Evaluation is performed across four canonical benchmarks: WebVid-2M (val)~\citep{Bain_2021_ICCV}, MSR-VTT~\citep{7780940}, UCF-101~\citep{soomro2012ucf101dataset101human}, and MSVD~\citep{chen-dolan-2011-collecting}, for a total of 292 corruption-aware training-evaluation runs.
+Further details on the text-video datasets, including the duration, resolution, and splits, are provided in App.
+Table~\ref{tab:dataset_summary}.
+Also, the evaluation protocol for zero-shot cross-dataset T2V generation is provided in App.
+Table~\ref{tab:evaluation_protocols}.
 Meanwhile full training details—including model architecture, loss functions, regularization terms, optimizer configuration, and sampling strategy—are provided in Appendix~\ref{appendix:demo_train}.
 Performance is assessed using a broad suite of metrics that reflect both perceptual quality and pixel-level fidelity.
-We report FVD~\cite{unterthiner2019fvd} as our primary metric for evaluating overall generative quality and alignment.
-Additionally, we compute PSNR~\cite{doi:10.1049/el:20080522}, SSIM~\cite{1284395}, and LPIPS~\cite{8578166} for low-level reconstruction fidelity, as well as VBench~\cite{10657096} and EvalCrafter~\cite{Liu_2024_CVPR} metrics to assess fine-grained, human-aligned video quality.
+We report FVD~\citep{unterthiner2019fvd} as our primary metric for evaluating overall generative quality and alignment.
+Additionally, we compute FVMD~\citep{liu2024frchet} for motion distance, CMMD~\citep{10656361} for semantic consistency, PSNR~\citep{doi:10.1049/el:20080522}, SSIM~\citep{1284395}, and LPIPS~\citep{8578166} for low-level reconstruction fidelity, as well as VBench~\citep{10657096} and EvalCrafter~\citep{Liu_2024_CVPR} metrics to assess fine-grained, human-aligned video quality.
+Finally, while our core experiments focus on diffusion, we also briefly verify CAT’s scalability by applying it to autoregressive video generation (NOVA~\citep{deng2025autoregressive}) and multimodal video understanding (PAVE~\citep{11094578}), confirming that the same operator view transfers beyond diffusion.
+Qualitative samples are provided in Appendix~\ref{appendix:qualitative_samples}.